pyamsoft/pstate-frequency/README.md

 + Install systemd related unit files (defaults to Yes)
 + Install udev rules for automatic frequency setting (defaults to Yes)
 + Install this README as documentation (defaults to Yes)
-+ Install a copy of the source code as documentation (defaults to Yes)

 #### Distribution Specific Installations